 New year clear out

-Check all of your direct debits, standing orders and continuous payment authorities and make sure that i) they are all genuine and ii) they are all still relevant and therefore that you should actually be paying each charge.
+Check all of your direct debits, standing orders and continuous payment authorities and make sure that: i) they are all genuine, and ii) they are all still relevant and accordingly that you should actually be paying each charge.
 I guarantee that most people will find at least one regular payment that they should have stopped months ago.